 MyRV.us is an excellent resource for wiring up 30amp and 50amp receptacles (RV power outlet box, illustrated below) and has information on how to test for polarity and correct voltage.

 30 amp RV Power Outlet – 120v

-The biggest mistake that people make with 30amp receptacles is they look at the plug and think of their home clothes dryer which is supplied by a 220v circuit.
-They buy a double pole breaker and promptly wire it up to 220v outlet box.
+The biggest mistake that people make with 30amp receptacles (NEMA TT-30R) is they look at the plug and think of their home clothes dryer which is supplied by a 240v circuit.
+They buy a double pole breaker and promptly wire it up as a 240 volt outlet, which is wrong.
 Upon the first plug in, they get the magic white smoke coming out of various appliances (if they don’t have an EMS to save them).

 So, let there be no confusion- 30amp RVs use 120v.

-And that geeked out description is why, while it’s not usual, there are some RVs out there with more residential style breaker panels that support 220v appliances.
-The specific 220v appliances you’ll see most common are clothes dryers and air conditioners.
+And that geeked out description is why, while it’s not usual, there are some RVs out there with more residential style breaker panels that support 240v appliances.
+The specific 240v appliances you’ll see most common are clothes dryers and air conditioners.
 I actually know 3 different people personally that have RVs setup this way.
-One person has a 220v clothing dryer; another has huge residential air conditioners in an old Prevost bus; and the 3rd is a modern custom build with a pair of 220v mini-split air conditioners.
+One person has a 240v clothing dryer; another has huge residential air conditioners in an old Prevost bus; and the 3rd is a modern custom build with a pair of 240v mini-split air conditioners.

 Mark Polk with RV Education 101 does a great job of describing what I’ve tried to write here about 50amp RV power.
 Make sure you watch to the end where he confirms that some higher end coaches DO use 240v appliances inside.

 Electric monitoring systems are very important and should be used every time you plug in, given that it’s so easy for RV owners and electricians to wire up the outlets wrong.
 Between the cost of replacement parts, the time, and the hassle- a single save from the EMS pays for itself.